HIPAA Enabled Accounts:

 Subscriber shall assume all responsibility for understanding the security implications of all Subscriber or third party entities allowed to create, access, modify, or delete Service Data and PHI via the Sunshine Conversations Application Programming Interface(s) ("API's").
 For access to said API’s, Subscriber shall implement the following security best practices based on the API model used:

 - REST API token approach.
 This model is the broadest, and allows an API token to utilize the full functionality of the API model.
 By its nature, it provides the widest access and capabilities and should be used with caution.
-When using this approach, Subscriber will (i) use a unique token for each service and give the token a descriptive name designating function; (ii) not share API tokens with any third-party unless reasonably required and pursuant to transmission methods which are encrypted from end-to-end; (iii) acknowledge that if API token is shared with a third-party, and Subscriber is made aware of a third-party data breach, Subscriber will rotate the associated token immediately; and (iv) rotate the token frequently in accordance with Subscriber’s organization policy.
+When using this approach, Subscriber should (i) use a unique token for each service and give the token a descriptive name designating function; (ii) not share API tokens with any third-party unless reasonably required and pursuant to transmission methods which are encrypted from end-to-end; (iii) acknowledge that if API token is shared with a third-party, and Subscriber is made aware of a third-party data breach, Subscriber should rotate the associated token immediately; and (iv) rotate the token frequently in accordance with Subscriber’s organization policy.

 - If Subscriber or its Agents access or develop integrations for APIs and webhooks or customize the Sunshine Conversations experience, Subscriber shall take full responsibility for understanding the privacy and security implications of all custom workflows and for all Subscriber or third party entities (including chatbot providers) allowed to create, access, modify, or delete Service Data and ePHI via such access and/or integrations.